-But I was still using it until several weeks ago when I finally decided to get myself familiar with Microsoft Do-To, which a lot of its elements borrowed from Wunderlist.
+But I was still using it until several weeks ago when I finally decided to get myself familiar with Microsoft Do-To, which many elements borrowed from Wunderlist.

-It was a challenge to use Microsoft to do at the beginning, but now I feel I have figured out how to use it in the best way possible.
+It was a challenge to use Microsoft to do it initially, but now I feel I have figured out how to use it in the best way possible.

-Things like cross platform support clean user interface and the ability to access it from mobile phones are available in both the apps via comparing today, so I will not be talking about them.
+Things like cross-platform support, clean user interface and the ability to access it from mobile phones, true for both the applications so we will not talk about that.

 Instead, what I will talk about is how easy it is to create tasks in Microsoft to do and add reminders.
 The app is completely free to use.
 There is no Pro plan

-On the organization part, it lets you create different lists under which you can add various tasks so you can have a listing for a particular project and then have all the tasks appear inside that list.
+To get your things organized, it lets you create different lists under which you can add various tasks to have a listing for a particular project and then have all the tasks appear inside that list.

-I have a list for all my websites that I operate and other projects as well as a list for miscellaneous stuff, where personal tasks go.
+I have a list for all my websites grouped under Work dolfer and other projects and a checklist for miscellaneous stuff, where personal tasks go.

-You can also add a file, which is useful if you have a piece of paper where you have written down something, you can add it to the task.
+You can also add a file attachment, which is helpful if you have a piece of paper where you have written down something, you can add it to the task.
 There are different use cases for this.

 There is also a collaborative feature, which means you can assign a task to someone else.
-You can consider other amazing apps in the collaborative part, such as Trello or slack, but it’s a nice touch to have such features in a to-do list app.
+You can consider other amazing apps in the collaborative part, such as Trello or Slack, but it’s a nice touch to have such features in a to-do list app.

-Maybe you can use this feature to share a list with your spouse or other people when you are working on a collaborative project once in a while.
+Maybe you can use this feature to share a list with your spouse or other people when working on a collaborative project once in a while.

 - My Day

-Assigned to you and Tasks are self-explanatory, but the other three are a little confusing.
+All and Tasks are self-explanatory, but the other four are a little confusing.

 ‘My Day’ took a while for me to understand how to use it.

-You can add tasks to it directly (#1 in the image above), or you can add other add from the other lists as there is an option to add a task to ‘My Day.’
+You can add tasks to it directly (#1 in the image above), or add other add from the other lists as there is an option to add a task to ‘My Day.’